shawnnaquin/mjml-workflow/README.md

   - Feel Free to fork and customize away.
   - I kept this light, but you could build a landing page and a continuous deployment system on top.
   - extend the mjml engine to minify if you want.
-  - You could simply prettify existing mjml based on the .jsbeautifyrc config.
+  - You could simply only use prettify on existing mjml based on the .jsbeautifyrc config and nothing else!

 ### Tech

 mjml-workflow uses a number of open source projects to work properly:

-* [node.js] - evented I/O for the backend
+* [node.js](https://nodejs.org) - Node.js® is a JavaScript runtime built on Chrome's V8 JavaScript engine.
-* [Gulp] - the streaming build system
+* [Gulp](https://gulpjs.com) - the streaming build system
-* [mjml](https://mjml.io/) - the streaming build system
+* [mjml](https://mjml.io/) -  the only framework that makes responsive-email easy
-* [nodemailer](https://nodemailer.com/) - the streaming build system
+* [nodemailer](https://nodemailer.com/) - Send e-mails with Node.JS – easy as cake!
-* [bestzip](https://www.npmjs.com/package/bestzip) - the streaming build system
+* [bestzip](https://www.npmjs.com/package/bestzip) - Provides a `bestzip` command that uses the system `zip`
-* [browser-sync](https://www.browsersync.io/) - the streaming build system
+* [browser-sync](https://www.browsersync.io/) - eep multiple browsers & devices in sync

-And of course Dillinger itself is open source with a [public repository][dill] on GitHub.

 ### Why not just use the mjml app?
-- because I'm stubborn, and actually enjoy front-end tooling.
+- because I'm stubborn, and actually enjoy front-end tooling, I knew it could be done!

 links:
 - [mjml repo](https://github.com/mjmlio/mjml)